 The real design differentiator for each of these voice assistant ecosystems won’t be external.
 It will be internal.
-The differentiator that will draw a Google Home household, for example, towards another ecosystem outside of Google is voice design, how well-designed the user experiences are, how useful and delightful the family of third-party apps are, how discoverable new skills are, and how easy it is to integrate overall into all aspects of a user’s life.
+The differentiator that will draw a Google Home household, for example, towards another ecosystem outside of Google is voice design.
+What matters is how well-designed the user experiences are, how useful and delightful the family of third-party apps are, how discoverable new skills are, and how easy it is to integrate overall into all aspects of a user’s life.

 “Design is not just what it looks like and feels like.
 Design is how it works.” – Steve Jobs